Estimated reading time: 20 minutes

 - sick leave benefits from your employer

-Most long-term disability plans will replace 60% to 70% of your normal income.
+Most long-term disability plans will replace 60% to 70% of your regular income.

 Each disability plan is different.
-Some may provide disability benefits for up to two years if you’re unable to return to work.
+Some may provide disability benefits for up to two years if you cannot return to work.

-After two years, you may continue to receive benefits only if you’re unable to work at any job.
+After two years, you may continue to receive benefits only if you cannot work at any job.

 Short-term disability coverage typically provides benefits for up to 6 months while you’re sick or injured.